ounisk/Latex_app/README.md

 ## Introduction:

 This is a course project for a Software Engineering course at the University of Helsinki during fall 2023.
-The software is an application where the user can input references (e.g. for bachelor's thesis) and the application will convert the references into BibTex-format in a .bib-file.
+The software is an application where the user can input references (e.g. for bachelor's thesis) and the application will convert the references into BibTeX-format in a .bib-file.

 ## Documentation: